 Before you carry on reading and reach out for a cup of coffee (or something stronger) to clarify the confusion and complexity, let’s make one or two things quite clear:

 - The GDPR is the first comprehensive review of privacy legislation in the EC for 20 years

 - It has in fact been around for 2 years.
-It came into effect May 24 2016 – May 25th 2018 in simply the expiration of the 2 year grace period provided for (Similar to our Consumer Protection Act (‘CPA’) and POPIA)
+It came into effect on May 24 2016 and May 25th 2018 is simply the expiration of the 2 year grace period provided for (similar to our Consumer Protection Act (CPA) and POPIA)

 - It applies to all entities wherever they are in the world that provide goods and services to any consumer who resides in any of the 28 EC member states

 - Given the more pervasive nature of the GDPR, it is recommended that it be used as a standard rather than POPIA (see ‘aims’below)

 - You will see references to ‘Privacy Shield’ (formerly ‘Safe Harbor’) – this only applies to data exchanges between the EC and the USA.

 So, as an opener and to ease your mind, let’s look at some of the key similarities and then some of the key differences between the GDPR and POPIA.

 - ‘Data Subject’ is described more broadly e.g. a person who can be identified by an ‘identifier’, such as user name or web cookie – this appears in POPIA where it refers to ‘personal information’ as including such an ‘online identifier’ (read with definition of ‘unique identifier’).

 - The POPIA ‘responsible person’ (one who ‘determines the purpose of processing’) is called a ‘controller’.